 Tear marshmallows in half (if using large ones) and put in-between your sandwich.
 Close sandwich.

 Spread about 1/2 tbsp. of unrefined coconut oil on the outsides of your sandwich.
-Fry for about 4 to 5 minutes a side on very low heat, until the bread is golden brown and the marshmallows are melted.
+Fry for about 4 to 5 minutes per side on very low heat until the bread is golden brown and the marshmallows are melted.

 - Eat sandwich.
 Repeat until satisfied or asleep.
 Whichever comes first.